Veteran's Hospitals

 *Islam and Judaism present conflicting narratives of the story of Abraham setting out to sacrifice a son, and being stopped by an angel or angels.
 Islam says that son is Ishmael, and a feast commemorating that day is celebrated yearly by many.
 Judaism recites the Biblical account, with Issac the intended target, in most of the daily prayer books.
 Neither has more credibility, and these conflicting stories should be presented together.

 **On another matter, concerning the widespread belief in Islam that Mohammed ascended to Heaven from Jerusalem, there are many articles that dispel the myth, diving into Hadith passages describing "the night journey."
 Islam should feel proud to call the Dome of the Rock a good place to pray that they innocently inherited in Judaism's absence.
 I can't extend my good feelings as completely to the Al Aqsa Mosque, named for the "farthest mosque" in Surah 17:1 of the Quran.
-The name is meant to evolve into a peaceful term for the farthest mosque in Islam's expansion, and not the current Israeli location.
+The name is meant to evolve into a term for the farthest mosque in Islam's expansion, and not the current Israeli location.
 I would nominate one of the mosques in Washington D.C. or China.
-Washington because of the attempted 'separation of church and state' and China because of the transformation toward two gender mosques that has occurred there, although I'm not an absolutist in that direction, sometimes praying in Jewish gender segregated assemblies.
-China has been battling groups trying to establish religious governance.
+Washington because of the attempted 'separation of church and state' and China because of the transformation toward two gender mosques, although originally forced, that has occurred there.
+In my religion, both forms of congregation are implemented, and I feel there are gains from both systems of worship.
+China has been battling or struggling with a group trying to establish religious governance.

 • Schools and teachers need to have the obligation and authority to order the removal of any article of clothing above the neck of any student in U.S. public schools.
 The symbolism of a veil or head covering on a child in a public school is to break the line of direct sensory perception.
 This should extend to all visible religious and political symbols or displays as well, for similar reasons.

-We now know scientifically that the long terms benefits of affirmative action are only seen if the incentives occur in kindergarten years, and very early grade levels.
-We need to enact a test and bolster system aimed at those very young, and undo the systems in place, now that the Supreme Court has ended affirmative action in universities.
+We now know scientifically that the long terms benefits of targeted preferential treatment toward education is only seen if the incentives occur in kindergarten years, and at very early grade levels.
+We need to enact a test and bolster system aimed at those very young.
+The newer knowledge of those time constraints for permanant results justifys the court reversal of 'affirmative action' of college admissions, and opens an opportunity to truly make advances.

 NATIONAL LEVEL PROPOSALS